 The same catch-up limits apply to 403(b) plans, 457 plans and SAR-SEP retirement accounts.

 Doesn't sound like much?
 Well, consider this: Imagine that someone has saved $25,000 toward retirement up to age 50.
 At that point, the person continues to save modestly in a 401(k) plan -- $6,000 a year -- and earns 8 percent interest.
-By the time the person turns 65, the account will be worth $245,000.
+By the time the person turns 65, the account will be worth just over $240,000.

-By contrast, if the same person saved the maximum allowed in the 401(k) -- including taking full advantage of the catch-up amount -- the retirement kitty would swell to $635,922 by age 65.
+By contrast, if the same person saved the maximum allowed in the 401(k) for 15 years -- including taking full advantage of the catch-up amount -- the retirement kitty would swell to a little more than

 For those who previously had not saved enough, catch-up contributions offer a second chance to secure a comfortable retirement.